 Adverse Childhood Experiences & Trauma

-MaineHealth is committed to better understanding the impact of Adverse Childhood Experiences (ACEs)/trauma on the long-term health and well-being of our patients and families.
+MaineHealth is committed to better understanding the impact of Adverse Childhood Experiences (ACEs) on the long-term health and well-being of our patients and families.

-ACEs are a pervasive health issue with one in four Maine children experiencing two or more ACEs including:
+One in four Maine children experience two or more ACEs such as:

 - Household dysfunction

 - Separation from a primary caregiver

 MaineHealth has created an interdisciplinary team to develop best practices for ACEs education, prevention, screening and treatment across our health care system.

 The educational materials contained below may be displayed, copied, distributed or downloaded for personal or noncommercial uses, provided that such material is not altered or modified and that a reference to MaineHealth is provided.

 MaineHealth ACEs Provider Education Video Series co-hosted by Steve DiGiovanni, MD and Rebecca Brown, LCSW:

 - Addressing ACEs and Trauma in Pediatric Settings (Part 1)